bugsnag/bugsnag-ruby/README.md

 The ruby notifier provides its own middleware system, similar to the one used in Rack applications.
-Middleware allows you to execute code before and after an exception is sent to bugsnag.com, allowing you to send application-specific data along with your exceptions.
+Middleware allows you to execute code before and after an exception is sent to bugsnag.com, so you can do things such as:

+-   Send application-specific information along with exceptions, eg. the name of the currently logged in user,
+-   Write exception information to your internal logging system.

 To make your own middleware, create a class that looks like this: